“A free-thinker is but the slave of all the current prejudices of his period.” Rene Guenon

 St. Theophan reflects, Then came along Luther, a smart man, but stubborn.
 He said, “The Pope changed everything as he wanted, why shouldn’t I do the same?”
 He started to modify and re-modify everything in his own way, and in this way established the new Lutheran faith, which only slightly resembles what the Lord had commanded and the Holy Apostles delivered to us.

 Luther (unwittingly?) opened Pandora’s box.
 Having breached the strong defenses of Rome that guarded “free-thinking” for the Pope alone, doctrinal chaos ensued.
 Luther spent the end of his days bickering with the fast-growing “free-thinking” chrisitians who began to spring up like weeds, as is evident in the plethora of “free-thinking” sects of our times.
 “We have no need of anyone, it is just me and the Bible!”
 (More correctly “me and my interpretation of the Bible,” the Revelatory Essence of the Church having been rejected.
-Keep in mind: the Scripture is not a book of the individual, but the Book of the Church.)
+Keep in mind: the Scripture is not a book of the individual but rather the Book of the Church.)

 But then men began to ask, why do we need the Bible (it only causes division anyway, just look at those who claim to follow it), if Luther and those after him are free to change Christianity, then why are we not free to change it further?
 And if it needs changing, maybe it is faulty, maybe it should be updated or disregarded altogether?
-Luther made Christianity something worldly; a philosophy of man.
+The Reformers made Christianity something worldly; a philosophy of man.

 After Luther came the philosophers.
 And they, in turn, said, “Luther has established himself a new faith, supposedly based on the Gospel, though in reality based on his own way of thinking.
 Why, then, don’t we also compose doctrines based on our own way of thinking, completely ignoring the Gospel?”
 They then started rationalizing, and speculating about God, the world, and man, each in his own way.
 And they mixed up so many doctrines, that one gets dizzy just counting them, further remarks St. Theophan.

-Thus the progression: the Roman church, focused in the person of the Pope, abandoned the revelatory nature of the Christian Church and set itself, consolidated in one man, as the dictator of “truth.”
-The Pope freely thought and reasoned outside the bounds of Traditional Christianity.
+Thus the progression: the Roman church, focused in the person of the Pope, abandoned the revelatory nature of the Christian Church and set itself, concentrated in one man, as the dictator of “truth.”
+The Pope freely thought, reasoned, and innovated outside the bounds of Traditional Christianity.
 He nudged the door open.
 Luther and those after him (Protestant Reformers) appropriated this “right” of “free-thinking” to themselves and any person who purported some sort of faith in Christ Jesus.
 Luther and friends pushed the door open a bit more.
 Western thinkers reasoned: if all are “free” then why abide by the confines of Christianity (as they knew it to be in the West at that time)?
 Cannot humanity be “free” completely?
 They threw the door wide open.
 And the doctrine of “free-thinking” was cultivated and born.

 Man and his own reasoning were established as the authority of “truth.”
 Divine Revelation was seemingly dethroned from the place of governance.
 Man is his own arbitrator: “if I think it, it must be true.
 My mind is the only standard of ‘truth.’
 Man is infallible!”
 Thus, “truth” becomes as diverse as the individual.
 This is the essence of “free-thinking.”
 It is like boasting about setting sail on a rudderless boat.
 “We are ‘free-boaters,’ who needs those limiting rudders!”

 Hobbs, Locke, Rousseau, Voltaire, Nietzsche, Darwin, Freud, Beauvoir, and on the list could go, can turn back and thank the Pope and subsequently Luther, for the ability to be “free-thinkers.”
 Yes, the “confines” of Traditional Christianity have been thrown off by Western society.
 The Pope was the first to protest against the Church and the Revelation of Christ therein (thus making him the first protestant), then Luther and company protested the Pope, and the above-listed thinkers protested the Pope, Luther and other nominally Christian thinkers.
 And on the protesting goes into our days (remember the root word of Protestantism is “protest”).
 Secularism is but the child of its Protestant mother; the result of the gradual loss of true Christian savor.
-Because, yes, if Man is the standard then secularism is correct in its application.
+Because, yes, if “Man” is the standard then secularism is correct in its application.

 We are now slaves to our own whims and fancies.
 There is no surety of thought, there is no absolute Truth.
-Dogma is evil and bad.
+Dogma is proclaimed as evil and bad.
 We have no guiding principles, no morals, save maybe that we must reject Traditional Orthodox Christianity, either outright or subtly.

 It is interesting how absolutist “free-thinkers” become in forcing their ideas, they are “free” so everyone must be forced to think like them.
 In our secular times just try questioning the morality of homosexuality or transgenderism to experience the gracious “freedoms” of modern secular “free-thinkers.”
 One will be called the most endearing names and all rational dialogue will go up in smoke.
 In fact, they might be willing to burn you at the stake.
 They are so full of freedom that they want to shut everyone else up.
 In reality, a person is only “free” to think as they dictate.
 Not so free after all.